Diocese of Padua: History

 In a manuscript of the 14th century, containing a list of the bishops of Padua, the statement is made that Prosdocimus, a disciple of S. Peter the Apostle, was sent to Pavia in 42, and that he died in the reign of Antoninus Pius (138–160).
 He baptized Vitalianus, the king of Padua, his wife, and the whole people of Padua (Padua was actually a municipium under the Lex Julia Municipalis).
 During his episcopate, Duke Andrea Dandolo of Venice came to Padua.
 Justina (Giustina), the daughter of Vitalianus was driven out and killed.
 All this information, as Francesco Lanzoni points out, derives from the hagiographical fiction, the "Life of S. Prosdocimus", which is not older than the 12th century.
 Of his thirty successors in the episcopal list, only two have any external documentation at all, and those two are given in the wrong order in the list.
 The legendary Fidentius Armenus, supposed third bishop, was venerated as a martyr.

-In 1148, following the murder of Bishop Bellino, the Abbot of S. Giustina for the first time joined the Chapter in the election of bishops.
+In 1148, following the murder of Bishop Bellino, the Abbot of S. Giustina for the first time joined the Chapter of the cathedral in the election of bishops.
 Perhaps also the Primicerius of the Parocchi was given the same privilege.
 They elected Giovanni Caccio, who was confirmed by the Patriarch of Aquileia, and was in office by 29 July 1148.